felipefrocha/terraform-module-template/README.md

 # terraform-module-template
-This is a Module to create a Repository into an Organizations via Terrafrom
+This is a Template to Terrafrom Modules